avatar-kaleb/kalebmckelvey-site/blog/2020-overview-and-my-~first-year-at-disney.md

 ### A Brief Summer

+The warm weather of 2020 felt like it came and went in the blink of an eye.

+#### Social Unrest

+June brought feelings of helplessness and violence as protest erupted across the world.

+Frankie and I were at a loss of words and infuriated, how does one cope with a pandemic followed by the George Floyd and Breonna Taylor being murdered?

+It wasn't an easy time.
+We used work and recommended reading as a source of distraction as we learned more.
+It wasn't new but it was reinvigorated.
+Rewatch the first two seasons of Fresh Prince of Bel Air, aired in the 90s, and pay attention to themes presented in some of the episodes from 30 years ago.

+A light hearted show showing the world real issues, and I was so disheartened at not doing enough.
+I'll be fighting and doing my part for the rest of my life.

+#### Finally going outside

 The summer brought with it a lapse in case numbers for New York; we left our apartment and even dined outside.
 We were able to sneak in two small beach trips, one in Long Beach and another in Montauk with a focus on outside activities.

 I was ecstatic taking walks around our neighborhood parks, and I never appreciated seeing others doing the same (masks on most of the time) as much.
 It was a good feeling just being around other people, reminding us of how incredible living in NYC usually feels.

 ### Back to Cold Weather and Quarantine